-able D.4.
-Sensitivity Analysis

-Sensitivity Analysis 31 Dec 31 Dec

-2021 2020

-€'000 €'000

-Change due to +13,186 +8,964

-55.9% (2020:

-48.4%) decrease in

-unit prices (per SCR

-equity shock)

-Change due to 10% +8,655 +6,917

-increase in

-expenses and 1%

-increase in expense

-inflation

-Change due to 50% +18,203 +17,349

-decrease in

-surrender rates

-Change due to 15% -21 -22

-increase in mortality

-rates

-Change due to +598 +82

-decrease in interest

-rates (per the SCR

-interest rate shock)

-Change due to (2,907) (2,277)

-increase in interest

-rates (per the SCR

-interest rate shock)
+Sensitivity Analysis 31 Dec 2022 €'000 31 Dec 2021 €'000 Change due to 46% (2021: 55.9%) decrease in unit prices (per SCR equity shock) 11,484 13,186 Change due to 10% increase in expenses and 1% increase in expense inflation 8,479 8,655 Change due to 50% decrease in surrender rates 13,767 18,203

+Change due to 15% increase in mortality rates (14) (21) Change due to decrease in interest rates (per the SCR interest rate shock) 3,487 598 Change due to increase in interest rates (per the SCR interest rate shock) (3,690) (2,907) Change due to decease in margin from annual management charges 3,570 3,729 Change due to 1% increase to inflation 3,024 1,699

-The sensitivity analysis above shows that the BEL is reasonably sensitive to an adverse movement in equity values, with the BEL increasing by €13.186m in response to the Standard Formula equity shock (which reduces unit values by 55.9% based on current asset splits).
-The increase in BEL is the result of lower margins arising from the AuA (due to the drop in the value), partially offset by a reduction in fund related expenses.
+The sensitivity analysis above shows that the BEL is reasonably sensitive to an adverse movement in equity values, with the BEL increasing by \in 11.4m in response to the Standard Formula equity shock (which reduces unit values by 46% based on current asset splits).
+The increase in BEL is the result of lower margins arising from the AUA (due to the drop in the value), partially offset by a reduction in fund related expenses.

 The BEL is also quite sensitive to the expense assumptions used.
-A 10% increase in expense assumptions, combined with a 1% increase in expense inflation rates results in an increase in BEL of \in 8.65m.
+A 10% increase in expense assumptions, combined with a 1% increase in expense inflation rates results in an increase in BEL of \in 8.5m.
 The expense assumptions referred to in this scenario include maintenance expenses and TPA expenses.

 The BEL is very sensitive to changes in surrender rates.
 Since the projected future level of expenses is greater than the projected future income from the in-force business, a decrease in surrender rates results in an increase to the BEL.
-The 50% decrease in surrender rates has the effect of increasing the liability on the business by \in 18.2m.
+The 50% decrease in surrender rates has the effect of increasing the liability on the business by €13.8m.

 The BEL is not particularly sensitive to changes in mortality rates.
 The Company is not exposed to significant mortality risk due to the absence of any death benefits in excess of the unit fund on contracts.
 A decrease in mortality rates has practically no impact on the BEL, and so this is not considered a material risk for the Company.

-The BEL is not very sensitive to a further fall in interest rates.
-A decrease in the yield curve (as per the SCR shock) results in an increase in BEL of €598k.
-The impact of this is quite minor, as the down-shock applied to interest rates under Solvency II (given their already very low level) is quite small.
-However, the impact of an increase in interest rates in accordance with the up-shock specified under the Standard Formula (which is a minimum upwards movement of 1 percentage point) is much greater.
-This up-shock would result in a reduction in BEL of approx. €2.9m.
+The BEL is sensitive to a fall n interest rates.
+A decrease in the yield curve (as per the SCR shock) results in an increase in BEL of \in 3.5m, whereas in prior years the impact of this shock was low as the down-shock was floored at 0 under the standard formula (when interest rates were negative).
+The impact of an increase in interest rates in accordance with the up-shock specified under the Standard Formula (which is a minimum upwards movement of 1 percentage point) is significant.
+This up-shock would result in a reduction in BEL of approx. \in 3.5m.